datastax/kafka-sink/docs/monitoring/connect-metrics.md

 Use the Apache Kafka™ Connect Framework Java Management Extensions (JMX) metrics to monitor the DataStax Apache Kafka Connector consumption of topics.

+> [!TIP]
-> **Note:** Tip: This section covers a limited subset of the available JMX metrics.
+> This section covers a limited subset of the available JMX metrics.
 See [Apache Kafka Connect monitoring](https://kafka.apache.org/documentation/#connect_monitoring) for a detailed reference.

 ## Kafka Connect - Consumer metrics